 In September 2014, Wanja Laiboni embarked on a month-long journey around Kenya teaming up with professional photographer, Anthony Bourrasseau, to document Kenya’s rich crafts heritage via photography.
 The result was over 3,000 professional photographs of Kenya’s contemporary and traditional crafts, and its artisans.
 We then organized a Crafting Kenya public photography exhibition at the Alliance Française de Nairobi, the French cultural center in Nairobi, from December 2nd to 18th 2015.

-What started as a mission to create photographic content of Kenya's crafts heritage has evolved into something larger.
+What started as a mission to create photographic content of Kenya's crafts heritage has evolved into something bigger.

 IT TAKES A VILLAGE